 This question aids both the client and the therapist—the client in envisioning a positive future in which their problems are addressed or mitigated, and the therapist in learning how they can best help their client in their sessions.

-You can learn more about this exercise at this link.
+You can learn more about this exercise using the Miracle Worksheet.

 Colored Candy Go Around